Eloy Jiménez Player Props: White Sox vs. Blue Jays

 Eloy Jiménez At The Plate

-- Jimenez is batting .196 with three doubles, two home runs and six walks.
+- Jimenez is hitting .183 with three doubles, two home runs and six walks.

-- In 10 of 15 games this year, Jimenez has had at least one hit, including one game with multiple hits.
+- Jimenez has picked up a hit in 10 games this season (62.5%), including one multi-hit game.

-- In 15 games played this year, he has hit a homer in two of them.
+- He has gone deep in two of 16 games played this season, and in 3% of his plate appearances.

-- Jimenez has driven in a run in six games this season (40.0%), including one multiple-RBI game.
+- In six games this season, Jimenez has picked up an RBI, with more than one RBI once.

-- He has scored in six of 15 games so far this season.
+- He has scored in six games this season (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.